WKillette/Unsupervised-Machine-Learning/README.md

 ## Part 4: Make a Recommendation
 Based on your findings, write up a brief (one or two sentences) recommendation for your supervisor in your Jupyter Notebook.
 Can the patients be clustered?
 If so, into how many clusters?

-## Requirements
-## Data Preparation (25 points)

-Reads the csv into pandas (5 points)

-Previews the DataFrame (5 points)

-Removes the MYOPIC column from the dataset (5 points)

-Standardizes the dataset using a scaler (5 points)

-Names the resulting DataFrame X (5 points)

-## Dimensionality Reduction (40 points)

-PCA model is created and used to reduce dimensions of the scaled dataset (10 points)

-PCA model’s explained variance is set to 90% (0.9) (5 points)

-The shape of the reduced dataset is examined for reduction in number of features (5 points)

-t-SNE model is created and used to reduce dimensions of the scaled dataset (10 points)

-t-SNE is used to create a plot of the reduced features (10 points)

-## Clustering (30 points)

-A K-means model is created (10 points)

-A for- loop is used to create a list of inertias for each k from 1 to 10, inclusive (5 points)

-A plot is created to examine any elbows that exist (10 points)

-States a brief (1-2 sentence) conclusion on whether patients can be clustered together, and supports it with findings (10 points)